chiiya/luma-docs/content/_index.md

   {{< row >}}
     {{% column class="is-8" %}}
 ## Lightweight
 No styles or components you will never use, no unnecessary weight.
-Luma's size is merely __6kb gzipped__.
+Luma's size is less than __8kb gzipped__.
 No additional dependencies.
 There is no unwanted bloat that comes with the larger frameworks.
 By default, Luma only ships with the most used components.
 ## Opinionated
 Tired of ugly looking forms?
 Luma comes with a set of beautifully styled components so that your project looks good _from the very beginning_.
     {{% /column %}}